crystal-lang/crystal-book/docs/guides/crystal_for_rubyists/README.md

 For Ruby's `Fixnum` type, use one of Crystal's integer types `Int8`, `Int16`, `Int32`, `Int64`, `UInt8`, `UInt16`, `UInt32`, or `UInt64`.

-If any operation on a Ruby `Fixnum` exceeds its range, the value is automatically converted to a Bignum.
+If any operation on a Ruby `Fixnum` exceeds its range, the value is automatically converted to a `ignum`.
 Crystal will instead raise an `OverflowError` on overflow.
 For example:

 ```crystal